-- Imposition of a "no contact order," an administrative remedy designed to curtail contact and communications between two or more individuals. - Interim suspension of a student or employee. - Referral to counseling and health services. - Rescheduling of exams and assignments. - Rescheduling of dining times. - Change in class schedule, including the ability to transfer course sections or withdraw from a course. - Change in work schedule or job assignment. - Change in campus housing as available and extracurricular activities. - Providing campus escorts and transportation accommodations. - Denying access to campus housing, facilities, events and/or activities. - Any other remedy that can be used to achieve the goals of this policy. - In the event any cleric or religious, for whom there is reasonable cause to suspect unwelcome sexual contact against a student, will be immediately suspended from private interactions with students until such time as the matter is resolved.
-So too, in the event any non-cleric employee for whom there is reasonable cause to suspect unwelcome sexual contact against a student, will be immediately suspended from private interaction with students, until the matter is resolved or the Title IX Coordinator (or designee) determines such restrictions are no longer needed.
+- Mutual restrictions on contact between the parties (e.g., Imposition of a "no-contact order"). - Full or partial suspension of a student during the pendency of the case. - Full or partial paid or unpaid administrative leave of a non-student employee during the pendency of the case.
+A leave of absence may occur, but only to the extent that such removal conforms with the requirements of the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act of 1973 (Section 504), or the Americans with Disabilities Act (ADA).
+Referral to counseling and health services. - Extensions of deadlines or other course-related adjustments (e.g., Rescheduling of exams and assignments). - Rescheduling of dining times. - Modification of class schedule, including the ability to transfer course sections or withdraw from a course. - Modification of work schedule or job assignment. - Modification of campus housing as available and extracurricular activities. - Providing campus escorts and transportation accommodations. - Denying access to campus housing, facilities, events and/or activities. - Any other similar measures that can be used to achieve the goals of this policy.

+In the event any cleric or religious, for whom there is reasonable cause to suspect unwelcome sexual contact against a student, will be immediately suspended from private interactions with students until such time as the matter is resolved.
+So too, in the event any non-cleric employee for whom there is reasonable cause to suspect unwelcome sexual contact against a student, will be immediately suspended from private interaction with students, until the matter is resolved, or the Title IX Coordinator (or designee) determines such restrictions are no longer needed.